How To Monitor Your GPU Temperature

 Performance Monitoring on AMD cards

-Both monitoring tools deliver plenty of information, including fan RPM, memory clock, GPU clock, temperature, etc. If you need even more data, you should consider third-party software.
+Both monitoring tools deliver ample information, including fan RPM, memory clock, GPU clock, temperature, etc. If you need even more data, you should consider third-party software.

 Third-Party Solutions